¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: Rapidly renewable, fully compostable.

-• Cons: New technology, higher cost.
+• Contras: New technology, higher cost.

-• Best For: Eco-focused establishments, innovative brands.
+• Mejor para: Eco-focused establishments, innovative brands.

 A visual guide on how to properly store eco-friendly straws for maximum shelf life.